New York Personal Injury Lawyer

 How long do I have to file a personal injury claim in New York?

 Most claims must be filed within three years under CPLR § 214.
-Claims against municipalities require a Notice of Claim within 90 days under GML § 50-e, and medical malpractice claims fall under CPLR § 214-a.
+Claims against municipalities require a Notice of Claim within 90 days under GML § 50-e, and medical malpractice claims generally fall under CPLR § 214-a.

 How much does it cost to hire a personal injury lawyer?